AhmedHosamZaghloul/RPN-calculator/README.md

 # RPN-calculator
 An RPN calculator implemented using 8086 processor , written in assembly and simulated in proteus.

-does opeartions like addition , subtraction , multiplication, division , remainder , factorial , square root, exponent.
+does operations like addition , subtraction , multiplication, division , remainder , factorial , square root, exponent.

 Also has back , pop ,clear functions.